 To date, we have financed our operations primarily through funding received from collaboration and license agreements, private placements of our common and preferred shares, public offerings of our common shares, debt financing and government funding.
-As of March 31, 2019, we had cash and cash equivalents and marketable securities of \$110.4 million.
+As of June 30, 2019, we had cash and cash equivalents and marketable securities of \$101.8 million.

 We have incurred significant operating losses since inception.
-We had an \$11.3 million net loss for the three months ended March 31, 2019 and an accumulated deficit of \$219.4 million from inception through March 31, 2019.
+We had a \$21.3 million net loss for the six months ended June 30, 2019 and an accumulated deficit of \$229.4 million from inception through June 30, 2019.
 We expect to continue to incur significant expenses in excess of our revenue and expect to incur operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
-We expect to continue to incur significant expenses and operating losses for the foreseeable future as we continue our research and pre-clinical and clinical development of our product candidates; expand the scope of our current studies for our product candidates; initiate additional pre-clinical, clinical or other studies for our product candidates, including under our collaboration agreements; change or add manufacturers or suppliers and manufacture drug supply and drug products for clinical trials and commercialization; seek regulatory and marketing approvals for any of our product candidates and technologies; make milestone or other payments under our product acquisition and in-license agreements, including, without limitation, payments to the Memorial University of Newfoundland, 1st Order Pharmaceuticals, Inc., and other third parties; maintain, protect and expand our intellectual property portfolio; attract and retain skilled personnel; establish a sales, marketing and distribution infrastructure to commercialize any products for which we or one of our collaborators may obtain marketing approval, and maintain commercial rights; create additional infrastructure to support our operations and our product development and planned future commercialization efforts; and experience any delays or encounter issues with any of the above.
+We expect to continue to incur significant expenses and operating losses for the foreseeable future as we continue our research and pre-clinical and clinical development of our product candidates; expand the scope of our current studies for our product candidates; initiate additional pre-clinical, clinical or other studies for our product candidates, including under our collaboration agreements; change or add manufacturers or suppliers and manufacture drug supply and drug products for clinical trials and commercialization; seek regulatory and marketing approvals for any of our product candidates that successfully complete clinical studies; seek to identify, evaluate and validate additional product candidates; acquire or in-license other product candidates and technologies; make milestone or other payments under our product acquisition and in-license agreements, including, without limitation, payments to the Memorial University of Newfoundland, 1st Order Pharmaceuticals, Inc., and other third parties; maintain, protect and expand our intellectual property portfolio; attract and retain skilled personnel; establish a sales, marketing and distribution infrastructure to commercialize any products for which we or one of our collaborators may obtain marketing approval, and maintain commercial rights; create additional infrastructure to support our operations and our product development and planned future commercialization efforts; and experience any delays or encounter issues with any of the above.

 Until such time as we can generate substantial product revenue, if ever, we expect to finance our cash needs through a combination of collaboration agreements and equity or debt financings.
 For example, during the year ended December 31, 2018, we raised \$103.2 million, net of commissions paid, but excluding estimated transaction expenses through a combination of "at-the-market" equity offerings and an underwritten public offering, selling an aggregate of 9,540,000 common shares.
-During the year ended December 31, 2018, we also entered into an amended and restated loan and security agreement with the Bank providing for a term loan to us with an aggregate principal amount of \$15.5 million.
+During the year ended December 31, 2018, we also entered into an amended and restated loan and security agreement with Silicon Valley Bank providing for a term loan to us with an aggregate principal amount of \$15.5 million.